- Mon, Feb 08: Campus Tour

 Personal qualities are reflected in the information in your completed application – including your personal statement or essay and at least one recommendation letter.
 We’re looking for students with a career-oriented focus and who are motivated to succeed in their chosen field.

 The Admissions Process

 Wentworth practices rolling admissions, which means we review each application as soon as we receive all required documents.
 The priority deadline for fall applications is February 15.
-After this date, please check with the Admissions Office for space availability in the area of your interest.
+After this date, some programs may be closed to further applications, please check with the Admissions Office for space availability in the area of your interest.
 Since some majors and on-campus housing fill up quickly, we encourage you to apply early.

 If you qualify for DACA (Deferred Action for Childhood Arrivals) status, please visit our DACA page to learn more about applying and requirements.

 A complete transfer application includes the following requirements:

 - The application form and $50 application fee.

 - Recommendation (from a professor or other professional familiar with your academic abilities).